skaman82/HW3_tracker/README.md

 ## Stop watch
-• You cant start the count on crown press, only lapcount function
+• You cant start the count on crown press, only lapcount function<br>
 • <del>CRITICAL Function issue: Seconds count does not corresponds real seconds (counting stuttering) - it is quite off</del> - fixed in 1.00.44<br>